Health Indicator Report of Maternal Mortality

 State Target: 11.4 maternal deaths per 100,000 live births

 Evidence-based PracticesUtah collaborates with The Alliance for Innovation on Maternal Health (AIM) to promote consistent and safe maternity care.
-The AIM has developed patient safety bundles, a package of evidence-based best practices for implementation by hospital obstetric units.
+The AIM has developed patient safety bundles, a package of evidence-based best practices for implementation in clinical settings.
 Safety bundles address the leading causes of maternal mortality and are designed to reduce maternal deaths related to obstetrical complications.
-In 2020, Utah began implementing the AIM safety bundle designed to improve the care of women affected by Opioid Use Disorders (OUD).
-In 2018, the Utah Department of Health hired a maternal mental health specialist and established a Maternal Mental Health committee to promote evidence-based screening, referral, and treatment practices for maternal mental health disorders.
-In 2020, the UDOH launched a new website to make it easier to find a mental health care provider with expertise in perinatal mood disorders.
+In 2020 and 2021, Utah worked on the implementation of the Obstetric Care for Women with Opioid Use Disorder bundle.
+In 2020, a new website was launched to make it easier to find a mental health care provider with expertise in perinatal mental health.
+This resource can be found at [http://maternalmentalhealth.utah.gov/].

 Available ServicesFind providers trained in perinatal mental health based on provider type, location or insurance accepted at [https://maternalmentalhealth.utah.gov/].
 Postpartum Support International-Utah provides extensive resources for maternal mental health.
 Visit their website at [https://www.psiutah.org/].
 St. Mark's Hospital offers an intensive outpatient program for the treatment of perinatal mood disorders.
 More information is available at [https://stmarkshospital.com/service/perinatal-outpatient-program].
 The University of Utah SUPeRAD clinic specializes in care for pregnant women with substance addictions.
 Call 801-581-8425 for more information.
 To find local substance use disorder and mental health treatment options, visit [https://dsamh.utah.gov].